-As wild populations of elephants continue to decline in Africa and Asia, AZA-accredited and certified institutions are playing a vital role as stewards of an important part of the world’s heritage.
-While supporting conservation programs in the wild, AZA zoological professionals are also caring for 166 African elephants and 139 Asian Elephants at 61 AZA member institutions.
-These institutions are dedicated to caring for these animals in a humane and science-based manner which supports AZA's strong commitment to high standards of animal care and management.
+As wild populations of elephants continue to decline in Africa and Asia, AZA-accredited and certified facilities are playing a vital role as stewards of an important part of the world’s heritage.
+While supporting conservation programs in the wild, AZA zoological professionals are also caring for approximately 160 African and 140 Asian elephants in over 60 AZA-accredited facilities.
+These facilities are dedicated to caring for these animals in a humane and science-based manner which supports AZA's strong commitment to high standards of animal care and management.

 This commitment is personified by the many professional zookeepers and veterinarians that dedicate their careers to the care of these magnificent animals.
 AZA-accredited zoos that care for elephants must meet or exceed AZA’s rigorous standards for elephant care, management, and conservation.
 Management plans that ensure superior care for each elephant must be created and maintained to address factors such that their social, behavioral, psychological, and physical needs are met.